keithslater/laravel-easyapns/README.md

     $ php artisan config:publish keithslater/easyapns

-Upload your development and production .pem files to app/config/packages/keithslater/easyapns/
+Upload your development and production .pem files to app/config/packages/keithslater/easyapns/.
+If you need to convert your certificates to pem certificate files, I recommend following [this answer](http://stackoverflow.com/questions/1762555/creating-pem-file-for-apns) on Stackoverflow.

 Modify app/config/packages/keithslater/easyapns/config.php as needed